Jamelia: 2005–2010: Walk with Me and departure from Parlophone

-2013–present: Presenting and Hollyoaks
+2013–2020: Presenting and return to acting

 In 2013 and 2014, Jamelia appeared on two series of The Voice of Ireland as a coach.

 In February 2013, Jamelia appeared in an episode of the BBC drama series Death in Paradise, portraying a singer.
 In 2014, Jamelia modelled a new swimwear range for Boux Avenue.
 In August 2013, Jamelia was part of a house band on every episode of the BBC One panel show I Love My Country.
 On 27 November 2013, Jamelia joined the panel of the ITV chat show Loose Women.
 As of 16 August 2016, she had made 162 appearances.
 However, she was axed from the show following new contracts being drawn up on 17 August 2016, and did not return for series 21.

 In May 2014, she appeared in a TV advertisement for Boux Avenue and sang a cover version of "I Only Want to Be with You", with the chorus changed to "I only want to be with Boux".
 In 2015, Jamelia took part in Bear Grylls: Mission Survive on ITV.
 In 2015, Jamelia participated on thirteenth series of Strictly Come Dancing.
 She was partnered with professional dancer Tristan MacManus.
 The pair survived four dance-offs, but lost their fifth dance off in week 9, being voted out by 3 out of 4 judges against Peter Andre and Janette Manrara.
 In 2016, she returned to acting to appear in an episode of the BBC soap opera Doctors as Helena Wales.
 Following her appearance, she stated that she wants to return to Doctors.

-In February 2020, Jamelia appeared on the BBC Two game show Richard Osman's House of Games, as one of the contestants, alongside Gareth Malone, Paul Martin and Susan Calman.

-On 8 March 2023 it was announced Jamelia would be joining the cast of Hollyoaks.

-Modelling
+2021-present Hollyoaks, Just Act Normal and new music

+In 2023, Jamelia joined the cast of Hollyoaks, as Sharon Bailey.
+She had previously appeared as herself in 2003, and as Bailey for one episode in 2021.

+In 2024, she appeared on the thirteenth series of the E4 series Celebs Go Dating.

+In April 2025, BBC comedy drama Just Act Normal aired; Jamelia portrays Jackie.

+In 2025 Jamelia confirmed working on a new album.
+Citing family ecouragment, as a reason to return to the studio, Jamelia says her new music will reflect a more "mature perspective" and that she intends to bring “wisdom and life experience” to her new music.
+In October 2025, Jamelia performed a live acoustic performance at AURA Skypool in Dubai where she debuted two unreleased tracks "Flowers" and "Pieces" from her upcoming album.